 PROSPECTIVE CLASS MEMBERS

 Can you help?
 Volunteers, including native French speakers, are sought to assist in teaching the classes on an ad hoc or regular basis.
-Please contact Margaret with any suggestions.
+Please get in touch with any suggestions.

-COSTS - In addition to the annual U3A fee
+COSTS - In addition to the annual U3A fee, class fees are payable per term - £12 for Intermediate, £18 for Advanced.

 Both of the above are paid direct to the U3A Treasurer using an enrolment form available from the Summer newsletter or downloadable from the website.